pfheatwole/thesis/source/paraglider_canopies.rst

 Geometry
 --------

-An airfoil is the 2D profile of a cross-section of a 3D wing.
+An airfoil is a 2D cross-section of a 3D wing.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*